Election 2020: The Covid 19 coronavirus campaign that sometimes went off-piste - NZ Herald

 National MP Simon Bridges mis-spelt his own name as "Brigdes" on his fliers.
 He didn't notice until somebody pointed it out on Twitter.

-Labour had to correct its own fiscal plan after a "typo" resulted in a $140 billion mistake.
+Labour had to correct its own fiscal plan after a "typo" resulted in a $140b mistake.

 A graph was wrongly labelled, resulting in debt in dollar terms rather than as a percentage to GDP.